 - CPT Coach — This free app is for those who are in active treatment for PTSD.
 Offering education on symptoms and assessments, this app is designed to provide background to each CPT session.

 Rebuilding your finances

 Once you’ve taken steps to tend to your mental health needs, you can focus on rebuilding your finances.
-The good news is that financial recovery is possible with time and determination.
+Especially during the pandemic, financial strains are at an all time high, with around 39 million people seeking unemployment benefits.
+You’re not alone in rebuilding your finances, and the good news is that financial recovery is possible with time and determination.
 When you’re ready to start your journey, keep these steps in mind.